tardate/LittleCodingKata/tools/ai/notebooklm/README.md

 # #363 NotebookLM

-A quick review and test drive of Google's NotebookLM.
+A quick review and test drive of Google's NotebookLM research and writing assistant.

 ## Notes